 The place where you intend to spend your money on a diamond has to be cross-checked.
 In the modern age, online shops can be more affordable than traditional shops offering you satisfactory official proof with information that is a click away.
 Above all, we suggest to check if the dealer is genuine or not, then to proceed to the next step of the purchase.

 The untrained eye can’t spot a difference in a real diamond, and a Cubic Zirconia mostly used as a substitute to reduce the cost of jewelry.
 Note that the most significant fact between them is that sparkle in a diamond.
 Cubic Zirconia doesn’t have a substantial effect on the eye and tends to darken with time, while on the other hand a real one never loses its glare.

 When speaking about high quality in a diamond, it must possess a high level of clarity.
 This should be considered as the most crucial fact when making your decision.
 For the top choices, we suggest the diamonds with the next GRADE/CATEGORY: FL/ Flawless, and IF/ Internally Flawless.
 These are the two types of the highest clarity available today.
-For those who want to learn more about this topic, this website is a valuable source of information.

 The cut grade can make a difference in the whole look and the spark of the diamond.
 Most brilliant-cut ones have over fifty angled flat surfaces or facets that bring to the end impression.
 We suggest that you target the diamonds with the specification of an excellent cut, very good cut, and well cut from the cut diamond scale list.